devanshrj/product-classification/README.md

 ### Labels
 - The dataset does not directly have a primary category attribute.
 However, it contains an attribute named `product_category_tree` using which the primary category can be extracted.
 - I noticed that a few products are not assigned to a primary category.
 I have grouped such products together and dropped the corresponding rows.
-- Further, the dataset is very unbalanced.
+- Further, the dataset is very imbalanced.
   - Approximately 30% of the products belong to the 'Clothing' category and so on.
   - Thus, I have only focused on the top 15 categories in decreasing order of their product counts.
   - Adding more categories will lead to a decrease in accuracy due to the lack of training examples for such categories.